Academic Services & Procedures

 Students must be aware that failure to attend class may result in being dropped for non-attendance and this may impact their student financial aid.
-Students who stop attending class and do not notify the Registrar’s Office will be responsible for 100% of the tuition until they have completed the necessary withdrawal paperwork.
+Students who stop attending class and do not notify the Registrar’s Office will be responsible for 100% of the tuition.

 If a student has either dropped or withdrawn from all their courses, they will be considered withdrawn from the institution and may be required to apply for readmission.

 The university expects all students to devote a minimum of two hours of preparation for each hour of class time.